tungtokyo1108/FVS_decoder/README.md

 ### 3.2.
 Classification

-### 3.2.1 Binary

 #### Random forest classifier
-We evaluate the random forest model with 10 brain regions that seletected by forward variable selection.
+We evaluate the random forest model with 87 brain regions that seletected by forward variable selection.

 ```
 fvs = AutoML_FVS()